facelessuser/coloraide/docs/src/markdown/colors/hsluv.md

 # HSLuv

-!!! fail "The HSLuv color space is not registered in `Color` by default"
+!!! failure "The HSLuv color space is not registered in `Color` by default"

 <div class="info-container" markdown>
 !!! info inline end "Properties"